Digha: Hospital

 There is a District Hospital near old Digha.
 There is Contai Sub divisional Hospital and Sanjiban Hospital 31 km from Digha.

 Climate

 There are mainly five seasons in Digha, namely summer, monsoon, autumn, winter and spring.
-Summer starts in April and continues until June with a maximum temperature of 37 °C. Although cold wind from the sea keeps the weather pleasant in this time.
-Next comes monsoon in July and lasts till the end of September.
+Summer starts in April and continues until June with a maximum temperature of 37 °C, though cold wind from the sea keeps the weather generally pleasant in this time.
+Monsoon arrives in July and lasts till the end of September.
 Digha generally experiences an average rainfall with high humidity in the monsoon season.
-Autumn sets in October and lasts till mid of December with an average temperature of around 25 degree Celsius.
-The weather remains very pleasant this time.
-Winter sets in the second half of December and lasts till mid February with an average temperature of 15/16 degree Celsius.
-The spring season in Digha starts from mid February to mid April.
-The hotels remain full of their capacity as tourist inflow is the highest in this peak season.
+Autumn sets in during October and lasts until mid December, with an average temperature of around 25 degree Celsius.
+Winter begins in the second half of December and lasts till mid February with an average temperature of 15-16 degree Celsius.
+The spring season in Digha goes from mid February to mid April.
+Tourist inflow peaks during this season.